graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 ## Keys

 A representation of an object’s identity is known as a key.
-Keys consist of one or more fields from an object, and are infered from the entity resolvers.
-An entity can have many keys as entities can have many entity resolvers.
+Keys consist of one or more fields from an object, and are defined through the `@key` directive on an object or interface type.

+In a distributed architecture, it is unrealistic to expect all participating systems to agree on a common way of identitifying a particular type of entity.
+The composite schemas spec therefore allows multiple keys to be defined for each entity type, and each subgraph defines the particular keys that it is able to support.